MicrosoftDocs/quantum-docs/articles/vscode-qsharp-reference.md

 ## Editing Q# code

 Most of the common code editing features in VS Code are available when working with Q# programs.
-For more information, see [Intellisense](https://code.visualstudio.com/docs/editor/intellisense).
+For more information, see [Intellisense](https://code.visualstudio.com/docs/editor/intellisense) in the VS Code documentation.

 - Precompile error checking
 - Go-to definition